 In a more broad understanding, human well-being is made up of both Hedonic and Eudaimonic principles, the literature on which is vast and describes our personal meaning and purpose in life (Ryan et al, 2001).

-Research on happiness over the years has found that there are some contributing correlational factors which affect our happiness.
+Research on happiness over the years has found that there are some contributing correlational factors that affect our happiness.
 These include (Ryan, 2001):

 1) Personality Type